-Periodic Table classifies the elements in several ways.
+The periodic Table classifies the elements in several ways.
 You have already learned about the s-, p-, d- and f- block elements.
 In this article, we will discuss another broad classification of elements – metals and non-metals.
-The classification is largely based on the chemical properties which is common among the divisions.
-We will also talk about a third category of elements, called the metalloids.
+The classification is largely based on the chemical properties which are common among the divisions.
+We will also talk about the third category of elements, called the metalloids.

 - 78% of known elements are metals.

 - They take up the left side of the Periodic Table.

 - At room temperature, they are usually solids (except mercury).